 • ASRC distributed $44.1 million in wages to its shareholders in 2014.

 • Since 2005, ASRC has distributed an average of $16 million each year in benefits to its shareholders in the form of educational scholarships and community support funding, as well as training and development.
-This distribution topped $20 million in 2010.
+Since 2010, ASRC has contributed nearly $8.3 million to the Arctic Education Foundation.

-• ASRC has distributed more than $825 million in dividends to shareholders since its incorporation in 1972.
+• Since inception, ASRC has distributed more than $915 million in dividends to shareholders.

 • In 2015, ASRC reached a historic milestone in revenue sharing.
 For the first time since incorporation, ASRC has distributed in excess of $1,000,000,000 to the other Alaska Native regional corporations as part of its 7(i) obligation.
 A provision inside the Alaska Native Claims Settlement Act of 1971 requires the original 12 land-based Alaska Native regional corporations to share 70% of their revenue from resource development on their ANCSA-conveyed lands.